Teerapoom/Teerapoom/README.md

 Welcome To My Profile 📁
 -----------------------------------

-Currently studying at Walailak University.
-I am an information technology student.
+The BackEnd is important for managing data received from the FronEnd and managing access rights.
+Good data management makes your website or app more efficient.
 I'm interested in - BackEnd 🌕 - API 📨

 * 🌍  I'm based in Chumphon
 * ✉️  You can contact me at [teerapoom.code@gmail.com](mailto:teerapoom.code@gmail.com)